Skip Ribbon Commands

 e.g. Benzhexol

-In children with dystonia, the muscles have contracted too much and are too tight so that the head, arms or legs are held in awkward or uncomfortable positions.
+In children with dystonia, the muscles have contracted too much and are too tight.
+The head, arms or legs are held in awkward or uncomfortable positions.
 Benzhexol blocks the effects of a chemical messenger called acetylcholine that is released from the nerves to make the muscle contract.
 It helps the muscles to relax.
 This should allow a better range of movement in the affected part of the body and reduce painful spasms.

 Benzodiazepines